Lectures and Details (Winter 2026)

 This course draws inspiration from Carnegie Mellon's Foundations of Software Engineering (15-313) course as well as from the insights of Drs.
 Prem Devanbu, Christian Kästner, Marouane Kessentini, Kevin Leach, and Claire Le Goues.

-Attendance Policies
+Attendance Policies and Participation

 "Two Plus Infinite"